 This is the Year of Climate Change and Health — become a partner.
 And help us spread the word on social media.
 Our easy-to-use Social Media Toolkit (PDF) offers great tips and resources.
-View the Storify about our January activities.
-February's theme is climate justice.
+View the Storify about our kickoff activities.
+March's theme is clean energy.

 Join us in Atlanta for APHA's 2017 Annual Meeting and Expo, "Creating the Healthiest Nation: Climate Changes Health"

 Check out the APHA/ecoAmerica climate change webinar series

 The science is clear: climate change is a serious threat to human health.
 Science is not a opinion.
 It is evidence.

 Climate change can harm the water supply, increase vector-borne disease and increase extreme weather events.
 Vulnerable populations such as communities of color, the elderly, young children, the poor and those with chronic illnesses bear the greatest burden of injury, disease and death related to climate change.
 As an APHA priority, we believe in the need for strong climate change strategies and interventions that protect people's health.
 The public health community plays a critical role.

 Tell your members of Congress to oppose any efforts to delay or block the Clean Power Plan, which would reduce carbon pollution that contributes to climate change.
 And read "The Remarkable Inconsistency of Climate Denial."

 Follow the conversation online using the hashtag #ClimateChangesHealth

 Communities across the nation are taking action to reduce the effects of climate change on health.
 Adaptation in Action: Grantee Success Stories from CDC's Climate and Health Program (PDF) highlights successful ways communities have responded to the challenge of climate change.
 For example: